 Technology workshops have health and safety issues that need to be identified and managed effectively.
 In order to manage and minimise the risk to students, students need to accept a role in this process.
 Personal protective equipment such as safety glasses, and closed leather footwear is required by all students participating in practical activities in the school workshops.
 This is a Department of Education and Training requirement.
-These items are to be purchased by the students and students must take responsibility for the care of their safety equipment and they must be brought to every practical class.
 In specific cases, the teacher responsible may provide additional items of safety equipment that students will be expected to wear as instructed.